s-fellner/BSA_Rolex/README.md

 ### Model D (Tfidf)

 We decided to vectorize the sentences with Tfidf.
 So we trained the data, we created the vector and exported it with the Pickle Module.
-Unfortunately this Model did not work as google AutoML Tables do not support more than 1000 colomns and we had more.
+Unfortunately this Model did not work as google AutoML Tables do not support more than 1000 columns and we had more.

 ![](pickle.webp)